 Can Investment Account be Protected by Adding Co-Owner?
+Massachusetts

 I have a non-retirement account at Fidelity with my name on it and the beneficiary is the Robinson Crusoe family trust.
-Can I put my companion, Friday, on the account as well and then his portion (1/3) would be free from the state taking a portion if I had to go in a nursing home.
+Can I put my companion, Friday, on the account as well and then his portion (1/3) would be free from the state taking a portion if I had to go in a nursing home?
 I did an irrevocable trust four years ago for my condo but still have my Fidelity account in my name.

 Yes, but it’s a little complicated.
-In Massachusetts, where I practice, there’s a presumption that an investment account with two owners is owned half by each, so by placing Friday’s name on the account would for Medicaid purposes be a transfer of half the account to him.
+In Massachusetts, where I practice, there’s a presumption that an investment account with two owners is owned half by each, so placing Friday’s name on the account would, for Medicaid purposes, be a transfer of half the account to him.
 That half of the account would no longer be considered to be owned by you and would not be considered your countable asset in terms of determining your eligibility for benefits.
 Other states may have other deeming rules.

 In short, whether taking this step would help protect the account depends on a number of factors, including your state’s deeming rules, the amount of appreciation of the assets held in the account, and your confidence in Friday sharing the account with your children.
 Depending on the size of the account, it might make the most sense to assume that it will be available for your living and care needs as they arise, knowing that your condominium is protected for your children.